tomndc/tomndc.github.io/README.md

 # Personal portfolio

-This repository contains the source code for my personal website, built with Astro and Javascript. and featuring minimalist design, with focus on performance and simplicity.
+This repository contains the source code for my personal website, built with Astro and Javascript.

 ## 📁 Project Structure